BrunoAFK/Simple-Dotfile-Saver/README.md

 And that's it.

-Cron is checking for new updates every 3 minutes.
+Cron is checking for new updates every hour.

 #### Custom path